 To qualify for SSDI, you need to meet certain work history requirements based on your age.
 You cannot qualify unless you pay taxes on your income.

-In general, receiving payment under the table means your employer is not reporting the money they pay you to the Internal Revenue Service (IRS).
+Receiving payment under the table means your employer is not reporting the money they pay you to the Internal Revenue Service (IRS).
 They are likely paying you in cash and are not taking taxes out of your check.
-You can sometimes spot these employers because they do not ask you to complete required tax forms, such as a W-4 or I-9.
+These employers may not ask you to complete required tax forms, such as a W-4 or I-9.

-Why Does This Disqualify Me for SSDI Benefits?
+Why Does Under-the-Table Pay Disqualify Me for SSDI Benefits?

-If your employer pays you in full or in part under the table, however, you may not pay in enough taxes to earn the required number of work credits.
+If your employer pays you fully or partly under the table, however, you may not pay enough taxes to earn the required number of work credits.
 This is why it is important to report all your income to the IRS and pay these taxes.

 In some cases, employees who receive their pay under the table claim it as self-employment or miscellaneous income on their tax returns.
-When this occurs, they pay Social Security taxes on it and earn work credits toward SSDI and Social Security retirement benefits.
+In this case, they pay Social Security taxes on their income and earn work credits toward SSDI and Social Security retirement benefits.